l-d-s/rankGap/README.md

 First, we visualize the distribution of rank-gap statistics in our data, stratified by the signs of the estimated underlying effects.
-We first create “signed scores” to use as input: in our case, signed log *p*-values.
-(Note that it can be misleading to use raw log fold-change estimates for this purpose; see the thesis chapter for details):
+We first create “signed scores” to use as input: in our case, signed log *p*-values (it is misleading to use raw log fold-change estimates for this purpose; see the thesis chapter for details):

 ``` r
 d_B_limma <- transform(